 If you generate a report directly from the Presentation Reports page in HTML format, the report is not saved when you move to a different page.
-If you generate and immediately view a report in PDF or XLS format, the report is not saved when you close the viewing program (Adobe Reader or Microsoft Excel).
+If you generate and immediately view a report in PDF or XLS format, the report is not automatically saved when you close the viewing program (Adobe Reader or Microsoft Excel).

-Alternatively, you can choose to save the PDF or XLS file instead of displaying it immediately, or use the Save option within the viewing program.
+You can manually save a chart from the viewing program, or create a scheduled job to generate PDF or XLS reports that are saved automatically.
 In these cases, be sure to delete or move report files periodically to avoid disk space problems.